Sonja Biserko

-Sonja Biserko (Соња Бисерко; born 14 February 1948) is a Serbian campaigner for human rights.
+Sonja Biserko (Соња Бисерко; born 14 February 1948) is a Serbian activist for human rights.
 She is the founder and president of the Helsinki Committee for Human Rights in Serbia.

 On 8 May 2013, she was appointed as a member of the United Nations human rights investigation into North Korea, with Michael Kirby and Marzuki Darusman.
 On 18 February 2014, they published a report which received worldwide attention.

 Biography

 Sonja Biserko was born in Belgrade, FPR Yugoslavia (today Serbia) to a Serb father and a Croat mother.
 She holds a degree from the University of Belgrade Faculty of Economics.
 She served as a diplomat for the former Yugoslavia in London and at the United Nations in Geneva for over 20 years until 1991 when she resigned her diplomatic position in protest over the policies of Slobodan Milošević amid rising nationalism throughout Yugoslavia.
 In Geneva in 1991 she organised one of the first meetings of the Yugoslav opposition to Milosevic.
 In 1994 she founded the Helsinki Committee for Human Rights in Serbia (HCHRS) and she is the organisation's current President.
 HCHRS, a member of the European network of Helsinki Committees for Human Rights and formerly part of the dissolved International Helsinki Federation for Human Rights, is a professional organisation working to promote the rule of law and protection of human rights in Serbia, challenging nationalist dogma, documenting war crimes and acting as advocate for the victimised and disenfranchised.

 Biserko's ongoing work for human rights has included documenting the resurgence of nationalist sentiment that followed the war in Kosovo, the continuing threats to minorities, attempts to falsify or deny the historical record and efforts to undermine multi-ethnic society in the former Yugoslavia.
 Through active support for minority and refugee communities within Serbia and Kosovo she has sought in particular to promote dialogue between Serbs and Albanians in Kosovo.

 As a dissident voice of conscience criticising the nationalist agenda, she has been a controversial figure.
 In April 1997 she addressed the Conference on Genocide, Crimes against Humanity, and War sponsored by the University of California at Berkeley Human Rights Center on the role of the Serb media in preparing the way for genocide in former Yugoslavia, in a speech "Reporting from the Killing Fields".

 In her 2009 speech accepting the City of Weimar's Human Rights Prize, she affirmed her belief that Serbia's recent past and the traumas associated with it can only be transcended by knowing and understanding that past.
 HCHRS's work sought to cast light on the suppression or falsification of the past.
 Orchestrated amnesia and reinterpretation of both the historical and recent past had resulted in failure to confront the truth and abandon the legacy of expansionist nationalist aspirations.
 Change could only be achieved in Serbia and the region as a whole if the truth was told.